vliatsos/mongo-resque/README.markdown

-Resque-Mongo
+Mongo-Resque
 ============

-Resque-Mongo is a fork of Resque based on MongoDB instead of Redis.
+Mongo-Resque is a fork of Resque based on MongoDB instead of Redis.

 Check out the [ORIGINAL_README][0] included in this repository for the general Resque lowdown.